OrleansContrib/Orleans.Providers.MongoDB/README.md

 initialized = GrainClient.IsInitialized;
 ```
 ### Storage Provider Serialization
-Binary serialization has been added to the Storage Provider and is controlled by the UseJsonFormat="false" parameter.

-Switching the serialization type while there is data in the storage collections will lead to data loss.
+Binary serialization has been added to the Storage Provider and is controlled by the UseJsonFormat="false" parameter.Switching the serialization type while there is data in the storage collections will lead to data loss.

 ## Todo